OptiTrack MATLAB Plugin

 Load the NatNetML.dll file into MATLAB when prompted, then press play.

-The OptiTrack Sample for Rigid Body Pose Data takes in a streaming ID, and then polls for associated Rigid Body data including its position and orientation within the software itself.
+The OptiTrack Sample for Rigid Body Pose Data uses the streaming ID of a Rigid Body in Motive to poll for associated Rigid Body data including its position and orientation within Motive.
 This is the twin streaming ID example for MATLAB.